BlowTobacco/ThunderLBs/README.md

 - Removed the hardcoded developer UUID join notification (`onDeveloperJoin`), which sent the plugin author a private message when he personally joined a server running the plugin.
 Everything else is untouched.

+This fork is 0% better for who uses this and maybe like 50% worse for thunder, his original purpose was to find out what popular servers use this plugin to add to his readme "server x uses this plugin with x players"
+No, the original or this is a backdoor, it's simply just so thunder doesn't know what servers use his plugin

 Better docs soon

 ## License